paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-01-01-san_francisco.md

   alignment: 'bleed'
 %}

-For the final leg of my [North American tour][1] I transcended the west coast on Amtrak's [Coast Starlight][2].
-Getting to San Francisco wouldn't be much fun, boarding a coach in Vancouver at a ridiculous hour in the morning and dealing with an offensive US border guard before arriving at a closed King Street station in Seattle sounding its fire alarm.
-Only once I'd boarded the train could I sit back and relax.
+For the final leg of my [North American tour][1] I transcended the west coast on Amtrak’s [Coast Starlight][2].
+Getting to San Francisco wouldn’t be much fun, boarding a coach in Vancouver at a ridiculous hour in the morning and dealing with an offensive US border guard before arriving at a closed King Street station in Seattle sounding its fire alarm.
+Only once I’d boarded the train could I sit back and relax.
 Upon leaving Seattle, a low lying sun bathed the carriage with the soft morning light.
 Bliss.

 ## Food, glorious food

-Arriving in San Francisco 22 hours later, I headed straight to the Ferry Building, where I grabbed a coffee from [Blue Bottle][4] and a breakfast roll from a stall whose name I've forgotten.
+Arriving in San Francisco 22 hours later, I headed straight to the Ferry Building, where I grabbed a coffee from [Blue Bottle][4] and a breakfast roll from a stall whose name I’ve forgotten.
 There was just enough time for a brief stroll along Market Street before I headed to Potrero Hill for lunch with [David][5] at [Plow][6].
 Now working at [Nest][7], I briefly got to play with one of their intelligent thermostats, unveiled to the world just days earlier.

 Shortly after returning to my hotel, I was back out again, this time to Palo Alto to have dinner with [Steve][8] at [Gravity][9].
-I've always admired his perspective on situations, and this time he imparted some valuable advice worth paraphrasing here for future reference:
+I’ve always admired his perspective on situations, and this time he imparted some valuable advice worth paraphrasing here for future reference:

 > Assume success.
-The problem with you Brits is that you are such 'Debbie Downers'; you always think you know the outcome and that it's unlikely to be what you hoped for.
-Truth is you won't know unless you try.
+The problem with you Brits is that you are such Debbie Downers; you always think you know the outcome and that it’s unlikely to be what you hoped for.
+Truth is you won’t know unless you try.

 See also: [Stay hungry, stay foolish][10].
 We talked a lot about the other Steve.